nicolasgapa/Video-Object-Detection-CNNs-and-YOLO/README.md

   <img src="/Output/Videos/highway_output.gif" width="400" />
 </p>

+This model explores the use of CNNs for traffic pattern modelling using a security camera, Python, TensorFlow and Google Colab.
+The model uses CNNs to detect and classify objects in camera recordings.
+The model identifies traffic patterns of objects such as cars, motorcycles, bicycles, and people.
 This project is divided in three parts:

 1. Classification network (classification_network.py).